bbauska/W3Cx-5of5/README.md

 will never be in a position where the eye can &quot;see it against the wall&quot;.
 This is why experienced game coders know that you just need to put the ball &quot;at the contact position&quot;, not to its previous position, before reversing the speed value.
-This is done at *lines 8-9*.
+This is done at <i>lines 8-9</i>.
 Try changing <b>speedX</b> to say, 20, and you&apos;ll see what we mean.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->